 There’s no way to check battery status on the headset or in Audeze HQ, but we charged the headset for around 6 hours before starting the test, and given that Audeze says a full charge only takes three hours, it’s safe to say we started at a full charge.

 Does the Audeze Penrose have good isolation?

 The Audeze Penrose offers pretty good noise isolation for a gaming headset.
 You shouldn’t have any trouble with someone watching TV in another room, the whirr of a fridge, or other typical noises of the home, but don’t expect much if you’re planning to take this out and about as a regular pair of Bluetooth headphones.
-There’s no active noise cancelling here, so there’s no help for low end noise.
+There’s no active noise canceling here, so there’s no help for low end noise.